-Often times cough could be trigger by irritants and polluters in our own homes (e.g. scents, dust particles, pets, etc.).
+Often times cough could be triggered by irritants and polluters in our own homes (e.g. scents, dust particles, pets, etc.).

-Related Article: 7 Creative Pacifier Weaning Ideas for Toddler (+ Actionable Tips)
+- 7 Creative Pacifier Weaning Ideas for Toddlers (+ Actionable Tips)

-Although there are many over-the-counter cough suppressants in the market, they aren’t considered safe for children under 6 years of age.
+Although there are many over-the-counter cough suppressants on the market, they aren’t considered safe for children under 6 years of age.

-Thankfully for our little ones there are still plenty of ways to help ease their cough and relive congestion.
+Thankfully for our little ones, there are still plenty of ways to help ease their cough and relieve congestion.

 Using a combination of the methods described above your toddler should sleep better through the night, and hopefully, so should you.

-What natural cough relieve methods did your parents use on you when you were a child?
+What natural cough relief methods did your parents use on you when you were a child?

 Don’t forget to pin for later…